 Let’s jump right into this…I’m honest to a fault.
 At no time will you wonder what’s on my mind and I hope, after gaining your trust, I’ll never had to have wonder what’s on yours.
 Bad days, good days or in between, I welcome you to come as you are.
 I’m a firm believer that humor, compassion, and authenticity is the recipe for a solid therapeutic relationship.
 I have a long history of working with adults, teens, couples and families in a culturally aware and safe environment.
 With over 20 years of experience, I understand the chaos that can ensue even within t...

 Having A Hard Time Selecting A Mental Health Professional In Wheat Ridge?

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Wheat Ridge area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Wheat Ridge due to a higher cost of living.

 Did You Know BetterHelp Therapists Are Not Limited To In-Person Visits?

 Online therapists, including the US-based therapists above, can work with people like you in or around Wheat Ridge to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.

 Through BetterHelp, you can partake in video, phone, or live chat sessions with your licensed therapist.
 You can work through various symptoms, receive worksheets, and sign up for mental health webinars.
 Additionally, the BetterHelp app offers a journaling feature.